giantswarm/docs/src/content/reference/domain-allowlist/index.md

 - api.mailgun.net
     - domains:
       - `api.mailgun.net`
-    - This is the mail service we use to send the invites for our UI.
+    - This is the mail service we use to send the invites for our Rest API user accounts.